In an example of death being part of life, Funeral Director Abi Pattenden blogs in response to Radio 4‘s ’Book of the Week’

 Bereavement in Childhood is a particular interest of mine, for reasons which I will explore in a future blog post.
 It’s interesting how many colleagues within the funeral industry have experienced the death of someone close to them at a young age.
 Losing someone as a young person is obviously going to have a significant impact.
 This impact can be long-lasting, though, and in some cases it can affect people forever.
 Despite this, there are no official statistics about the numbers of people experiencing this.
 Research carried out by Winston’s Wish, a child bereavement charity, shows the extent of the numbers, though, and can be seen here.

-The Radio 4 piece- this is the second of five episodes in the ‘Curious: True Stories and Loose Connections’ series- is so entertaining that I’d recommend a listen yourself (it can be found here) but it may be around for a limited time and so I’ll briefly explain the context.
+The piece, which was the second of five episodes in the ‘Curious: True Stories and Loose Connections series’ is sadly no longer on the BBC website (listen out in case it comes up again as the whole series is very entertaining), so I’ll briefly explain the context.
 Rebecca Front describes how, just before starting secondary school, her father almost drowns in front of her and then her granddad dies unexpectedly.
 The rest of the anecdote is about her response to this, how it prompts her to try to stop going to school and how the matter is finally resolved by a teacher who sounds like the type we would all have dreamed of having in our schooldays.

 One of the interesting things about children dealing with bereavement is that it’s hard to remember what it was like to be a child.
 We forget that a lack of experience gives children a different viewpoint on all aspects of life.
 Children might not understand what death means and may not appreciate never seeing someone again.
 They also may have different focuses to adults.
 Parents and relatives are often concerned about taking children to funerals in case they are upset by seeing adults close to them being sad.
 This is understandable because, as adults in British culture, we tend to find extreme shows of emotion uncomfortable and we probably think that a quantity of people all sad comes under that ‘extreme’ category.
 However, I would counter this by asking- what message do you send a child if you aren’t showing them that it’s normal and, probably, expected, to be upset when someone you love dies.